MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Write-Information.md

 Windows PowerShell 5.0 introduces a new, structured information stream (number 6 in Windows PowerShell streams) that you can use to transmit structured data between a script and its callers (or hosting environment).
 `Write-Information` lets you add an informational message to the stream, and specify how Windows PowerShell handles information stream data for a command.
 Information streams also work for `PowerShell.Streams`, jobs, scheduled jobs, and workflows.

+> [!NOTE]
+> The information stream does not follow the standard convention of prefixing its messages with "[Stream Name]:".
+This was intended for brevity and visual cleanliness.

 The `$InformationPreference` preference variable value determines whether the message you provide to `Write-Information` is displayed at the expected point in a script's operation.
 Because the default value of this variable is `SilentlyContinue`, by default, informational messages are not shown.
 If you don't want to change the value of `$InformationPreference`, you can override its value by adding the `InformationAction` common parameter to your command.